achraf-oujjir/achraf-oujjir/README.md

 </div>
 <br>

-Whenever I can, I team up with friends to take on hackathons.
-There's something amazing about collaborating with like-minded people, each bringing their own unique skills to create a well-rounded team.
+🚀🏆 Whenever I can, I team up with friends to take on hackathons.
+There's something amazing about collaborating with like-minded people, each bringing their own unique skills to create a well-rounded team 👥.
 The thrill of quickly developing a prototype together is unmatched.
-If I had to use a football analogy, it's like making a blind pass, knowing your teammate will be exactly where they need to be—and they are!
-Having reliable people to work with is a true blessing, and the excitement of winning together makes it all the more rewarding!
+If I had to use a football analogy ⚽, it's like making a blind pass, knowing your teammate will be exactly where they need to be—and they are!
+Having reliable people to work with is a true blessing 🙌, and the excitement of winning together makes it all the more rewarding 🥇!

 <br>
 <div align="center">